 Economic Analysis | Postdoctoral Research Fellow

 Dr. Jason Harold was based at the ESRI from June 2017 to August 2018 as a Postdoctoral Research Fellow in the Collaborative Research of Decentralisation, Electrification, Communications and Economics (CREDENCE) project.
-He is currently completing his PhD in Economics in NUI Galway and the title of his thesis is ‘Empirical Essays on Consumer Engagement and Heterogeneity in Residential Energy Demand’.
+He was awarded his PhD in Economics in NUI Galway and the title of his thesis was ‘Empirical Essays on Consumer Engagement and Heterogeneity in Residential Energy Demand’.
 He holds a BA degree in Economics and Finance and a MA degree in Financial Engineering, both from NUI Maynooth, as well as a MA degree in Economic Policy Evaluation and Planning from NUI Galway.

-During his PhD, he worked as a teaching assistant and lecturer in NUI Galway and was also a visiting research scholar in the Department of Agricultural and Resource Economics at the University of California, Berkeley.
+During his PhD, he worked as a lecturer and teaching assistant in NUI Galway and was also a visiting research scholar in the Department of Agricultural and Resource Economics at the University of California, Berkeley.
 Prior to commencing his PhD, he worked as an intern for the ESRI.

 Tel: +353 1 8632000

 Latest Publications: Differences in household responses to feedback on their gas consumptionHeterogeneity and persistence in the effect of demand side management stimuli on residential gas consumptionDrivers of people's preferences for spatial proximity to energy infrastructure technologies: a cross-country analysisHow much extra energy does a household use when its income rises?
 The answer depends on how much energy it uses in the first placeThe income elasticity of household energy demand: a quantile regression analysisThe determinants of residential gas demand in IrelandThe Determinants of Residential Gas Demand in Ireland

 All Publications: Show All Publications from Jason ...